GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 This tutorial shows you how to create a standalone story editor using react that works without any CMS.
 You will implement the following functionalities while following this tutorial.

-- Save stories made using the editor to browser's local storage.
+- Saving stories to browser's local storage.
-- Shows preview of the story created.
+- Showing preview of the story created.

 ## STEP 1: Setting up the editor with minimum config